flameshot-org/flameshot/README.md

 6. Now the Flameshot entry should appear in the list.
 Click _Apply_ to apply the changes.
 7. If you want to change the defaults, you can expand the entry, select the appropriate action and modify it as you wish; the process is pretty mush self-explanatory.

+#### On Ubuntu and other Gnome based distros

+You can easely configure your 'print' keyboard shortcut to be assigned to Flameshot.

+1. Open _Settings_ → _Devices_ → _Keyboard_  → _Shortcuts_.

+2. Search for 'print', and unbind the screen capture funcion by selecting it, and clicking _backspace_.

+3. Scroll down and click on the '+'.

+4. On 'Name', name it 'Flameshot' or 'PrintScreen'.

+5. Define the command as 'flameshot gui'.

+6. Select 'Define shortcut...'and click yout keyboard <kbd>Prt Sc</kbd> key.

+Now you can use your defauld keyboard key to launch Flameshot.

 ## Considerations

 - Experimental Gnome Wayland and Plasma Wayland support.